Free Guide Updated 2026 Teacher Shortage Route

 Use our salary checker to confirm what you need to earn to qualify for a Skilled Worker visa as a teacher.

-Open Salary Checker âLegal disclaimer: The information on this page is based on publicly available Home Office immigration rules and is provided for general information purposes only.
-It does not constitute legal advice.
-Immigration rules change frequently â always verify current requirements at gov.uk or consult a qualified immigration solicitor before making any visa-related decisions.
+The information on this page is based on publicly available Home Office immigration rules, DfE guidance, and the School Teachers' Pay and Conditions Document.
+It is provided for general information purposes only and does not constitute legal or immigration advice.
+Salary thresholds, visa rules, and QTS requirements change frequently.
+Always verify current requirements directly at gov.uk/skilled-worker-visa and gov.uk/guidance/qualified-teacher-status-qts, or consult a qualified immigration solicitor before making any visa-related decisions.
 VisaPath Solutions Ltd is not a law firm and is not regulated by the Solicitors Regulation Authority.